-In 1954, the Village Library received a 160 acre farm in a charitable remainder trust from the estate of Fannie Stratton.
+In 1954, the Village Library received a 160-acre farm in a charitable remainder trust from the estate of Fannie Stratton.
 The library operated the farm for additional revenue for many years.
 During the 1950s and 1960s, the Plainfield Library worked with Plainfield Schools as a classroom for second grade students.
 In 1958 the first telephone was installed in the Library.
 1966 saw the entry of the Library into the Burr Oak Library System.

 In 1977, Plainfield Township created a tax-supported library to serve residents outside of the Village of Plainfield boundaries.
 The Plainfield Township Library contracted with other local libraries for service.
 In 1981, the Township Library opened a 900 square foot library located inside Grande Prairie Elementary School.

-In 1993, residents voted down an operating tax rate increase for the library.
-Also during that year, the Village of Plainfield and library made an intergovernmental agreement requiring areas annexing to the Village to also annex to the library district if the area did not have library service.
+In 1993, the Village of Plainfield and the Library made an intergovernmental agreement requiring areas annexing to the Village to also annex to the library district if the area did not have library service.
 As a result of the failed operating tax increase, the library cut service hours, eliminated staff positions, and froze the book budget in 1994.
 Over the next several years, the burgeoning residential building boom in the community allowed the restoration of these services.